 - 1. After an initial EAD application has been pending for 25 days, the applicant or his or her legal representative should initiate a service request to inquire about the status of the application.
 To initiate a service request, call USCIS at 1-800-375-5283.
+To reach a Tier 1 representative, individuals should indicate that they are calling about an I-765 and either say "Rosario," "CASA," "ASAP," or "(c)(8)".
 Unlike other service requests, these requests must be initiated by a telephone call.
 They cannot be submitted electronically on the USCIS website.
-These service requests should be completed by the first representative who answers the call, i.e. completed at Tier 1. - 2.
+These service requests should be completed by the first representative who answers the call, i.e. completed at Tier 1.4 - 2.
 If there is no response to the service request after 8 business days, send an email to the USCIS Texas Service Center (TSC) Class Action email box at tsc.classaction@uscis.dhs.gov and copy class counsel at asylumEAD@nwirp.org.
 Include the applicant's name, A-number, service request number, date of the service request, Form I-765 receipt number, and date USCIS received Form I-765.
 Where relevant, the applicant should also include proof of ASAP or CASA membership. - 3.
 If USCIS does not respond within 8 business days of that email, a class member may file an action to compel USCIS to adjudicate his or her initial asylum EAD application in any district court where venue is proper.
 2019 U.S. Dist.
-LEXIS 46615, at \11-12; 2019 WL 1275097, at \4.
-See 28 U.S.C. § 1391(e).
-Class members are not required to file in the U.S. District Court for the Western District of Washington.
-Id.
-See Q8.
+LEXIS 46615, at 11-12; 2019 WL

-&lt;sup>3 The implementation plan refers to these customer service requests as SRMT Customer Service Requests.
+The implementation plan refers to these customer service requests as SRMT Customer Service Requests.
 SRMT stands for Service Request Management Tool.